 As these two required change the perspective of current corruption literature, they also represent the identified issues and opportunities for collecting new corruption data.
 This brings us to the following important question: ‘How should an alternative approach be constructed to gather the appropriate data measurements which make it able to analyze the ANST approach?
-To answer this question, Appendix A presents an methodological data collection model which showcases the potential to provide data to the case of the Netherlands, and consequently provides the possibility of analyzing the relational approach of ANST.
+To answer this question, Appendix A presents a methodological data collection model which showcases the potential to provide data to the case of the Netherlands, and consequently provides the possibility of analyzing the relational approach of ANST.
+Appendix D will present an overview of operationalizations consisting the concepts central to the hypotheses of ANST which are presented in section 3.3.
+Next to the operationalizations, the abstracted categories presented in the survey questions of Appendix C and the (new) categories which will possibly emerge from the coding procedure will aid with the analysis of the collected data.
+As the operationalizations are part of an iterative coding procedure within the process of data analysis, they remain open for discussion.